shaunzzhou/markdown2pdf-mcp/README.md

 ## Configuration

-### Default Output Path
+### Output Directory

-You can configure the default absolute output path in your MCP settings file.
-If it doesn't exist, it will save the file to $HOME:
+You can configure the output directory in your MCP settings file.
+If not configured, it will save files to $HOME:

 ```json
 {